RichardSchrauwen/hello-worlds/README.md

 ## AWK
 One of my first scripting languages for text processing

-Open a *NIX command prompt and execute: echo "AWK World!" | awk -f hello.awk
+Open a \*NIX command prompt and execute: echo "AWK World!" | awk -f hello.awk

+## Other Python utilities

+Open a command prompt and execute:

+python .\\filesize.py -d C:\\temp -l 2048

+## Other Java: Sending SMS and SimpleFormatter

+Code snippet for sending a Hello SMS message using the SMPP v3.4 protocol